lorefx/TF-Playground/README.md

 I started this project as a simple sandbox to experiment and apply Machine Learning concepts with bare-metal TensorFlow.
 Over time, I plan to implement more examples and techniques to explore various topics in ML.

-Please feel free to use them and point out any improvement/error you may find.
+Please feel free to use, study, modify them and point out any improvement/error you may find.

 ----------